NilsHellwig/portfolio/src/data/blog-entries/prompting.md

 Over the past three years, my research has also involved extensive exploration of the effective use of large language models (LLMs).
 We probably all heard of standard techniques like prompt design, hyperparameters, and model selection.
 However, there are many other techniques that, whether in academic studies or industrial applications, deliver significant performance/efficiency gains, yet have received far less attention than they deserve.

-## 1. Prefix Batching: How can a multi-billion parameter Large Language Model generate thousands of outputs per second on a consumer GPU?
+## 1. Prefix Batching: "How can a multi-billion parameter Large Language Model generate thousands of outputs per second on a consumer GPU?"

 In nearly every study I’m involved in, we quickly run into the same challenge: testing dozens of conditions and prompts generates an enormous number of requests to the LLM.
 And don't forget about the "quick" ablation studies 😅.